css188/gitskills/readme.txt

-create a new branch is easy
+create a new branch is easy & quik